justinlazarus/DotnetSpades/readme.md

 each trick representing the cards played by each of the 4 players.
 Players are stored at the trick level to allow different players to pick up a game/hand/trick at any point.

+## Controllers

+### Game

+- StartGame creates a Game, need at least one player
+- FinishGame ends a game regardless of hands/status

+### Hand

+- StartHand takes a Game, 4 Players - creates first Hand, HandPlayers, HandPlayerCards and waits on bids
+- Bid creates a Bid for a given HandPlayer
+- ResumeGame gets active Trick for a given Game/Hand, or creates new Hand if no active Trick
+- FinishHand writes all trick detail to stats, sets EndStamp for Hand

+### Trick

+- StartTrick takes Hand and creates new Trick
+- Play takes HandPlayerCard and writes new TrickElement
+- FinishTrick sets EndStamp